Home Loan Calculator Philippines

 - ₱4,031,793

-Lower monthly payment, but the 30-year term means you pay over ₱2M in interest — more than the original loan amount.
+Lower monthly payment, but the 30-year term means you pay over ₱2M in interest.

 Bank Financing Example